-From a different, but certainly related, perspective, policies aiming at the creation of an integrated, deep and competitive financial market in order to improve its resilience CDOE - ODL to shocks are important for the maintenance of financial stability, which, in turn, ensures a smooth functioning of the economy and supports macroeconomic stability.
-In extreme cases, the inability of the financial system to withstand unforeseeable shocks - which is one possible definition of financial instability - gives way to cumulative processes that hinder both the normal allocation process of savings towards investment and the functioning of the euro area's financial system will provide investors and financial institutions with the opportunity to diversify away the "regional" risk arising from asymmetric shocks eventually hitting any single country or region within the euro area.
+From a different, but certainly related, perspective, policies aiming at the creation of an integrated, deep and competitive financial market in order to improve its resilience to shocks are important for the maintenance of financial stability, which, in turn, ensures a smooth functioning of the economy and supports macroeconomic stability.
+In extreme cases, the inability of the financial system to withstand unforeseeable shocks - which is one possible definition of financial instability - gives way to cumulative processes that hinder both the normal allocation process of savings towards investment and the functioning of the payment systems.
+In this context, the finalisation of the process of integration of the euro area's financial system will provide investors and financial institutions with the opportunity to diversify away the "regional" risk arising from asymmetric shocks eventually hitting any single country or region within the euro area.
 As a consequence, financial institutions which have diversified loan and assets portfolios across the euro area will be better able to absorb the losses resulting from region specific developments, thus contributing to minimise overall macroeconomic volatility while maintaining the proper functioning of the monetary policy transmission mechanism.